-Region and Endpoint: Scaleway Object Storage is currently available in two Availability Zones (AZ/Region).
+Region and Endpoint: Scaleway Object Storage is currently available in three Availability Zones (AZ/Region).
 The Endpoint to use differs depending on the geographical location of the object storage platform:

 Scaleway Object Storage can be used in multiple use cases.
 To inspire you with common use cases, we came up with different tutorials such as:

 Most operations can be performed through the S3 protocol via a CLI tool like

 To access the S3 services, you need to be in possession of an

 Secret key.
 You can generate these credentials from your management console.